 Meet Alex Caspero

-Alex Caspero is a Registered Dietitian, Plant-Based Chef and Yoga Instructor.
+Alex Caspero is a Registered Dietitian, New York Times Bestselling Plant-Based Chef and mom of two.
 She aims to cut through the nutrition noise by providing real-life, nourishing tips for body and mind.
 Learn more about Alex.

 If you’ve ever opened a can of jackfruit before– you know it can be a little intimidating to figure out how to go from inedible, briny triangles to tender, pulled jackfruit to use in BBQ sandwiches, tacos and more.
 The first time I tried it, I was blown away by what a little prep and delicious sauce does to canned jackfruit.

 These days, you can find jackfruit in most well-stocked grocery stores.
 However, I almost always purchase jackfruit from Trader Joe’s or a local Asian grocery store as the price is so much better than what I can find at my local grocery store.
 These cans are only $1.99 compared to $3-4 each at my grocery store.